jameshume/jehtech/build_tools/BUILDME.md

 The **access_key is secret: never commit to your repository!**.

-To do the deploy from the command line use...
-TODO
+To do the deploy from the command line use `docker-compose up upload`.